-Jeffrey has been selected by his peers for inclusion in The Best Lawyers in America© 2017 for Real Estate Law in Boston, MA.
-He has been listed in Best Lawyers since 2012.
+Jeff was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the field of Real Estate Law.
+Jeff has been listed in Best Lawyers since 2012.

 Additionally, Jeff has been recognized as a “New England Super Lawyer” in Real Estate based on a peer-review survey by Boston Magazine (2004, 2005, 2006, 2007, 2011, and 2012).

 Jeff Sacks served as a commissioner of the Newton Housing Authority from 1992 to 2014, and also served on Governor Deval Patrick’s Public Housing Reform Commission.
 He serves on DHCD’s Public Housing Advisory Committee, and as a director of the Citizens Housing and Planning Association, Jewish Community Housing for the Elderly, and the Lawyers Clearinghouse on Affordable Housing and Homelessness.
 Mr. Sacks is also a director of the statewide Massachusetts Community Preservation Coalition.